Frame-Payments/frame-react-native/README.md

        android:name="com.google.android.gms.wallet.api.enabled"
        android:value="true" />
    ```
-2. **AppCompatActivity host.** The button casts its host context to `AppCompatActivity` to register payment-result callbacks.
+2. **AppCompatActivity host.** The Frame Android SDK casts its host context to `AppCompatActivity` to register payment-result callbacks.
 The default React Native `MainActivity` already extends `AppCompatActivity`, so no change is needed in standard apps.
-3. **Test environment.** When the SDK is initialized with `debugMode: true`, the button uses Google Pay's `ENVIRONMENT_TEST`; otherwise it uses `ENVIRONMENT_PRODUCTION`.
+3. **Test environment.** When the SDK is initialized with `debugMode: true`, Google Pay runs in `ENVIRONMENT_TEST`; otherwise it uses `ENVIRONMENT_PRODUCTION`.

-On non-Android platforms `<FrameGooglePayButton />` renders nothing, so it's safe to use unconditionally.
+On non-Android platforms `Frame.presentGooglePay` rejects synchronously with a not-supported error.

 ---